lsc-project/lsc-james-plugin/README.md

 As addresses aliases in James are only created if there are some sources, an LDAP entry without mailAlias attribute won't be synchronized.

-The pivot used for the synchronization in the LSC connector is the email address, here `rkowalsky@linagora.com`.
+The pivot used for the synchronization in the LSC connector is the email address, here `rkowalsky@linagora.com` stored in the `email` attribute.

 The destination attribute for the LSC aliases connector is named `sources`.